LWRGitHub/womens-basketball-website/README.md

 # Women's Basketball Through The Years

 This website is about women's basketball.
-It provides information about specifice events throughout the years of women's basketball.
+It provides information about specific events throughout the years of women's basketball.
 The site has been made with React.js & hosted through GitHub Pages.
 We hope you like it!

 **[View Website](http://lwrgithub.github.io/womens-basketball-website)**